Skip to content

 Swatch Display

-• Effective factors -- coF (effective contrast factor) and chF (effective chroma factor) displayed below the swatch in the format coF 1.39 chF 1.1 (space-separated, no dashes).
-Values exactly equal to 1 are rendered in italic to indicate they are neutral.
+• Effective factors -- coF (effective contrast factor) and chF (effective chroma factor) render below the swatch in verbose mode only, in the format coF 1.39 chF 1.1 (space-separated, no dashes).

 • Pattern label -- for surface levels, shows the level pattern name and index.
 Uses CSS marginLeft instead of template literal spaces for proper SVG export spacing.

-• Interactive swatches -- rendered only when there is an idle event plus at least one interactive event.
+• Interactive swatches -- rendered when the entity's interaction set includes at least one pointer-style event (hover, focus, press, long-press, or drag).
 Respond to mouse events: hover shows the Hovered state color, click shows Pressed, Tab/focus shows Focused (outline, not color change), drag moves the swatch XY +/-16px to preview the Dragged state.
 This lets you test state transitions live without leaving the preview.

 • Adaptive dashed borders -- swatches with low contrast against the preview background get dashed outline borders (consistent rgba(0,0,0,0.25) everywhere: editor swatches, preview selects, SVG markers, color picker).